Sorting and filtering a report or scorecard

 Scroll down the Parameters window to your data and connect the filter to whichever visualizations should be affected.

-When viewing the scorecard or report, hover a header and click the A-Z icon to access its sort & filter popup.
+When viewing, hover over a header and click the A-Z icon to access its sort & filter popup.

 A sort & filter popup appears, which works the same as for a table visualization's headers.